ubutnux/pyzwoasi/README.md

 <details>
 <summary>Why is my camera not detected?</summary>
 If you are on Windows, make sure you have installed the ZWO ASI Camera driver, as explained in the Installation section of this README.
+On macOS, ensure `libusb` is installed (`brew install libusb`).
 If this is the case or if you are on Linux or MacOS, most of the time the problem comes from a bad USB port or cable.
 Please try to change USB port and/or cable, especially if you are using a USB cable extension, try to remove it.
 </details>

 ## Contributing